iWriteGigs

 Question #38

-B can be masked in the phenotype.
+B can never be expressed in the phenotype.

 C can always be determined from the phenotype.